lafrenierejm/emacs-linux.nix/readme.md

 ## Emacs with vterm on NixOS

 This flake provides an overlay of emacs with vterm.
+Installing in emacs (rather than directly with nix as it's done here) doesn't work because the vterm module can't compile.
+This gives the overlay I like to use.

 It is used to be a modification of [this](https://github.com/cmacrae/emacs/blob/master/flake.nix), but that's now removed and a much simpler version is left in its place.
 This is really just for personal use, but feel free to use anything you think would be useful.

 ## i3 and Sway integration

-A few scripts are included as packages for integration with i3 and Sway as well.
+A few scripts are included for integration with i3 and Sway as well.
 They require some emacs functions to be defined, some global i3/Sway keybindings, and the use of an emacs daemon.

 - TODO: add details